Ash-Hassan/Conways-Game-OS/Readme.txt

-Only Thread is let to implement every thing is done apart from that!!
+Only Thread is left to implement every thing is done apart from that!!